nikoloz-pachuashvili/learn-node-mongo-the-hard-way/tic3.rst

       }
     }

-Right the ``accept_game`` method is slightly more complicated than the previous ``reject_game`` method but take heart it's not as bad as it looks.
-Let's start.
-First we check if the other player is still available and if he is we locate both of the players ``Gamer`` information by using the ``Gamer.findAllGamersBySids`` method.
+The ``accept_game`` method is slightly more complicated than the previous ``reject_game`` method but take heart it's not as bad as it looks.

+First we check if the other player is still available and if he is, we locate both of the player's ``Gamer`` information by using the ``Gamer.findAllGamersBySids`` method.
 If we don't get back two documents we return an error to both players telling them we could not find the two players (the emphasis is we notify both of the players at the same time emitting an error on each players socket).

-Given we get two ``Gamer`` object we create a new ``Game`` for the two players and if there is no error during the creation of the game we notify both players (the calling player and the other player that originally invited this player) about the successful acceptance of the game invitation.
+If we do find two ``Gamer`` object we create a new ``Game`` for the two players.
+If there is no error during the creation of the game we notify both players (the calling player and the other player that originally sent the invitation) about the successful acceptance of the game invitation.

-That's the whole game loop, lets look at the method that handles the actual game logic.
+That's the whole invite and accept/decline and invitation part of the application.
+Next up is the actual game play.
+This contains changes both for the backend and the frontend of our application.

 The place_marker Handler
 ------------------------

 The ``place_marker`` method handles the actual game play between two players.
-It checks if the game has been decided or been a draw and also updates the board with the players moves.
+It checks if the game has been won by one of the players or if it ended in a draw.
+It also updates the board to reflect the last move.
 Let's have a look at the code.

 .. code-block:: javascript
     :linenos: